redis/redis-py-entraid/README.md

 ### Step 5 - Connect to Redis

-When using Entra ID, Azure Cache for Redis enforces TLS.
-Here is an example that shows how to test the connection in an insecure way:
+When using Entra ID, Azure enforces TLS on your Redis connection.
+Here is an example that shows how to **test** the connection in an insecure way:

 ```python
 client = redis.Redis(host="<HOST>", port=<PORT>, ssl=True, ssl_cert_reqs=None, credential_provider=cred_provider)